Columbia University Admissions – Expert Guide

 Due to the sheer number of applications Columbia receives, the Columbia University admissions requirements do not include a mandatory alumni interview.
 However, some students are chosen to complete an interview.
 Interviews are conducted by student and alumni volunteers.
 If a student is granted an interview, they will receive additional communication about the next steps from the Columbia admissions team.

 Students applying to Columbia also have the option to submit supplementary materials.
 Although not required, these materials can add valuable context to your application and showcase any key skills.
 The most popular supplementary materials are research projects and creative portfolios.

 What Is the Columbia admissions rate?

-For the Fall 2022 incoming class, the Columbia University acceptance rate was just 3.9%.
+According to US News, the Columbia University acceptance rate is just 6%.
 This makes Columbia one of the most selective institutions in the nation.

-In 2021, Columbia University Admissions welcomed just 1,560 new first-year students.
-Total undergraduate Columbia enrollment as of 2022 was 9,739.
+Total undergraduate Columbia enrollment is 6,700.
 With a high number of applications and few spots available, the Columbia University acceptance rate has remained low over the years.